 Caffeine will increase your adrenaline levels and can place you in a state of continuous fight or flight.

 3. Improve Sleep Hygiene

 The disorder itself is associated with poor sleep quality.
-That said, improving your sleep hygiene, or your habits before you sleep, can help.
+That said, improving your sleep hygiene or your habits before sleep can help.

 Ideas to improve sleep hygiene: